gravitational/teleport/rfd/0011-database-access.md

 ### Proxy <---> database service

-**Mutual TLS.** The connection that is passed from proxy to a database service is upgraded to TLS as well in order to be able to pass identity information over the reverse tunnel.
+**Mutual TLS over SSH reverse tunnel.** The connection that is passed from proxy to a Teleport database service is upgraded to TLS as well in order to be able to pass identity information over the reverse tunnel.

 In order to do that, proxy will generate an ephemeral certificate signed by the user authority and re-encode all identity and routing information